rb23148-gsu/database-recipe-mgmt-app/README.md

 How to set up the app locally:

 1. Install Python: https://www.python.org/downloads/
-2. Clone the repo locally from Github using Github Desktop or CLI.
+2. Clone this project repo locally from Github using Github Desktop or CLI.
 3. Go to the github project directory and open cmd.
 4. Run the command 'py -3 -m venv .venv' or otherwise get .venv installed for Python.
 4. If on Windows, run '.venv\Scripts\activate' without quotes to start the virtual environment.
 You should see some visual change in your terminal/command line to reflect that you're operating in a virtual environment.
 4.1.
 If on macOS/Linux, run '.venv/bin/activate' (??
 Idk if this will work since my primary machine is Windows. lmk)
 5. Run 'pip install -r requirements.txt' without quotes to install dependencies locally (until I write a script to do a bunch of this automatically.)
 6. You should be able to now run 'python app.py' from the root directory of the project, which should start an app at http://localhost:5000, accessible via your browser of choice.
 7. ???